proximax-storage/xpx-chain-devportal-docs/docs/rest-api/overview.md

 Sirius Chain REST uses port `3000`.
 It accepts both HTTP **GET**, **PUT** and **POST** requests.

-Assuming that Sirius-Chain REST is running locally, HTTP GET requests can be executed from a browser and have the form:
+Assuming that Sirius Chain REST is running locally, HTTP GET requests can be executed from a browser and have the form:

 [http://localhost:3000/](http://localhost:3000/)<path-to-API-request>